smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 - Make sure the AOA multiplexing can be used with older SDLCore, which does not support simultaneous multiple transports.
 When running with older SDLCore and the app specified "highBandwidthRequired" flag, MultiplexTransport will use AOA transport for all service types.
 This means the app cannot be registered until AOA transport is available.
 - AOA multiplexing will be solely handled by Android Proxy.
 From SDLCore's perspective, AOA multiplexing will be handled as AOA_USB transport type, and the existing AOA transport adapter on SDLCore should work for AOA multipelxing.

-The sequence diagram running on secondary transport are shown below:
+The sequence diagram running on secondary transport is shown below:

 ![Sequence diagram running on secondary transport](../assets/proposals/0095-AOA-multiplexing/0095-multiplex_for_multiple_transports.png)